Blood-C: Broadcast

 Blood-C was first announced in March 2011, with its core staff and its approximate air date in July.
 The series began broadcasting on July 7, 2011.
 While scheduled for June 7, its late night slot meant that the first episode's actual broadcast was on July 8.
 In celebration of the anime's release, an autographed copy of the first episode's script was offered in a competition through the anime's official website.
 A special web radio series featuring actors from the show also began broadcast in July alongside the series.
 Dubbed "Blood-R", it ran for eleven episodes.
 It first began broadcasting on MBS TV on July 7 and Tokyo Broadcasting System Television on July 8.
 Several episodes were repeated during the original broadcast in a three-day successive broadcast in August.
 Its twelve-episode run ended on September 30, 2011.
-During the original broadcast, scenes were Saya's friends or other humans characters were killed by the Elder Bairns—the process of which invariably involved extensive blood and gore—were censored with areas of light and darkness.
+During the original broadcast, scenes where Saya's friends or other humans characters were killed by the Elder Bairns—the process of which invariably involved extensive blood and gore—were censored with areas of light and darkness.
 The deaths of Elder Bairns and mild erotic elements during a bathing scene with Saya were left uncensored.

 During its original run, it was broadcast simultaneously in North America, the United Kingdom, Canada, Australia, New Zealand and South Africa through the Western branch of Niconico.
 In addition to this, the series broadcast on Chubu-Nippon Broadcasting from July 13, and Kumamoto Asahi Broadcasting RRK station from July 31.
 Blood-C would later debut on Wowow in 2013: Episodes 1 to 10 were broadcast back to back on September 22, while the final two episodes broadcast on September 29.
 In 2015, Niconico's Japanese channel ran a marathon broadcast of all twelve episodes starting from June 28.
 Blood-C was one of three anime cited—alongside Highschool of the Dead and Terror in Resonance—in a warning given by the Chinese Ministry of Culture to video streaming sites due to the series high violence.
 Blood-C was later put on a blacklist by the Ministry of Culture alongside 37 other anime and manga series in 2015, prohibiting its physical and online distribution in mainland China.